sstanley-yelnatss/Chreia/README.md

 **Local reasoning timelines for serious questions.**

 Chreia is a desktop app for structured investigation.
 You open a **workspace** for a question you are working through (a product bet, a strategic call, a security assessment, a debugging rabbit hole).
 Each **block** on the timeline records what you believe, what you tried, what you observed, and what you concluded.
+Within the app, each block is displayed as 1.
+Assumption, 2.
+Action, 3.
+Evidence, and 4.
+Conclusion so you always have a structured view of your work, that is easily exportable for opening PR's.

 A **health panel** flags open loops, stale threads, and dead ends so unfinished reasoning does not disappear into scattered notes.